 Potager gardens are usually enclosed spaces.
 This side yard small garden is bordered by the brick wall of our house, and the privacy fence, which isn’t too far away from our neighbours brick walls.
 The walls make it feel enclosed like a little courtyard.
 And the pie shape adds character to the garden.

 This space was very much unused in the past.
 We enjoyed the little veggie garden that was there, but the rest of the space was quite wasted.
 The new garden, sitting area and shed are a great use of the space.

 Close To The Kitchen

 Typically potager gardens are near to the kitchen to make picking flowers, herbs and veggies for cooking nice and easy.
-Our kitchen widow over looks the new garden, and it’s just a few steps away from our back deck.
+Our kitchen widow over looks the new beautiful kitchen garden, and it’s just a few steps away from our back deck.
 If you’re considering adding a potager garden to your space, choose a spot nice and near your house.